Magical Property of Fullerenes: Symmetries of Fullerenes and Magic Configurations

-\begin{proof} An automorphism of $G(C_n)$ sends the pentagons to the pentagons and the hexagons to the hexagons.
-Therefore, a magical configuration on $C_n$ with magical constants $S_p$ and $S_h$ is sent to a magical configuration with the same constants.
+\begin{proof} An automorphism of $G(C_n)$ sends the pentagons to the pentagons, and the hexagons to the hexagons.
+Therefore, a magic configuration on $C_n$ with magic constants $S_p$ and $S_h$ is sent to a magic configuration with the same constants.

+According to \eqref{dejstvo} and the fact that any magical configuration $f$ is a bijection, to fix $f$, an automorphism $\theta \in G(C_n)$ has to satisfy $\theta(v_i)=v_i$ for all $1\leq i \leq n$.
+But it means that $\theta$ fixes all vertices of $C_n$, so it must be a trivial element of $G(C_n)$.
+Therefore, the action is free. \end{proof}